open-contracting/extension_registry.py/docs/cli.rst

 .. code-block:: bash

    ocdsextensionregistry generate-pot-files --versions-dir outputdir --extension-versions-url file://path/to/extension_versions.csv --extensions-url file://path/to/extensions.csv build/locale

 generate-data-file
 ------------------

-Generates a data file in JSON format with all the information about versions of extensions, for example:
+Generate a data file in JSON format with all the information about versions of extensions, for example:

 .. code-block:: bash

    ocdsextensionregistry generate-data-file > data.json

 You can specify versions and extensions like with the ``download`` command.